City of David (archaeological site): Iron Age IIC (c. 720–586 BCE)

 Some items also relating to this period are mentioned in the section above, due to overlaps or differences in either periodisation (years) or the dating range of the findings.

 This is the period that corresponds to the biblical Kings Hezekiah through Josiah and the destruction of the Kingdom of Judah by Nebuchadnezzar II.

 King Hezekiah secured the city's water supply against siege by employing his men to dig a 533 m conduit deep within the meleke limestone bedrock and, in so doing, to divert the waters of the Gihon Spring to a place on the west side of the City of David, and covering over all signs of the source of the spring and the fortifications that had surrounded it in earlier periods.
 He built the Pool of Siloam as a water reservoir.
 Hezekiah then surrounded the new reservoir and the city's burgeoning western suburbs with a new city wall.

 Bullae with the names of Yehucal son of Shelemiah and Gedaliah son of Pashhur, two officials mentioned in the Book of Jeremiah, have been found.

 In 2019, during the excavations of the Givati Parking lot, a seal bearing a Paleo-Hebrew inscription was discovered, belonging to "Natan-Melech the King's Servant".
+In July 2026, sycamore wooden beams were discovered during excavations at the same site, believed by researchers to have served as the roof of an inner courtyard in a building burned during the destruction of the First Temple in 586 BCE.